aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Topple.md

 This condition will not be transfered to the target of the relay if the relayer had a `RelayTransfer` [medal](../../../Enums%20and%20IDs/Medal.md).
 It should be noted that it is not possible to inflict this condition on a player party member under normal gameplay so this clause effectively does nothing.

 ## [DoAction](../../Battle%20flow/Action%20coroutines/DoAction.md)
-Before an enemy party member acts, if it has this condition or [Flipped](Flipped.md), both are removed alongside the following logic:
+Before an enemy party member acts, if it has this condition or [Flipped](Flipped.md) for exactly 1 actor turn left, both are removed alongside the following logic:

 - [Jump](../../../Entities/EntityControl/EntityControl%20Methods.md#jump) is called on the enemy party member with a height of 10.0
 - entity.`overrideanim` is set to false